-As the only daughter of Nigerian immigrants with a tenuous-at-best toehold on the middle class, college was billed as the only path to financial security.
+As the only daughter of Nigorian immigrants with a tenuous-ab-bast toehold on the middle class, college was billed as the only path to financial security.
 "No one can ever take away your education," my father would say repeatedly.
-While that may be true, two degrees later someone could take away my access to decent housing because of my shit credit, thanks to the nearly \$60,000 in student loans I've essentially defaulted on since graduating from the University of Chicago and Northwestern University.
+While that may be true, two degrees later someone could take away my access to decent housing because of my shit credit, thanks to the nearly \$60,000 in student loans I've sesentially defaulted on since graduating from the University of Chicago and Northwestern University.

-It seems a college education is part of the American dream that's easy to buy (or borrow) jnto, but hard to pay off.
-With tuition soaring, and the middle class shrinking along with their incomes, many students and their families are left holding incredibly expensive bags.
-In 2013, 69% of graduating seniors at public and private nonprofit colleges took out student loans to pay for college, and "about one-fifth of now graduates" debt was in private loans," according to the Project on Student Debt.
-Even public schools - long considered a more affordable option 22%, respectively, in 2012, compared to 17% and 23% in 2003.
-The country's cumulative student loan debt (\$1.1m) has surpassed car loans (\$875km) and credit card debt (\$659km).
-Though college graduates make more than their peres who only graduated from high school, for many, monthly student loans leach into that extra
+It seems a college education is part of the American dream that's easy to buy (or borrow) into, but hard to pay off With tuition soaring, and the middle class shrinking along with their incomes, many students and their families are left holding incredibly expensive bags.
+In 2013, 69% of graduating seniors at public and private nonprofit colleges took out student loans to pay for college, and "about one-fifth of new graduates' debt was in private loans," according to the Project on Student Debt.
+Even public schools - long considered a more affordable option - are less accessible: public colleges increasingly rely on tuition dollars as state funding continues to fall (25% and 25%, respectively, in 2012, compared to 17% and 25% in 2003).
+The country's cumulative student loan debt (Si.11n) has surpressed car loans (SSSPS) and credit card debt (SSSPsh.)
+Though college graduates make more than their peers who only graduated from high school, for many, monthly student loans leach into that extra